saucechef/vDISK/README.md

 # vDISK
-vDISK is a student project that simulates a virtual filesystem.
+vDISK is a student project that simulates a virtual FAT16 filesystem.
+Core features are:
+* Initialising and managing a virtual harddrive in RAM.
+* Formatting and using the virtual harddrive with a FAT16 filesystem.
+* Interfacing with the physical drive by file IO.
+* Saving and loading the virtual harddrive from image files on physical medium.

 ## Cloning and building
 ### Linux
-#### vDISK-cli (for use in command line):
+#### vDISK-cli (command line interface):
 Perform these commands to clone and build vDISK-cli:
+Notice: You need to have packages `git-all`, `cmake` and `build-essential` installed.
 ```
 git clone https://github.com/saucechef/vDISK.git
 cd vDISK/